jorgeolive/mazegame/README.md

 # mazegame

 This is an WIP project about a CSS-based labyrinth multiplayer game, built over the MERN stack.
+I would catalog this as some javascript algorithm/websocket experiment.

 It plays with several math-ish concepts, such as: